geronimoiceberg/docs.quiver/docs/how-to/manage-addresses/generate-addresses.md

 # Generate addresses

-Generate addresses where you can receive Arrow.
+Generate addresses so you can receive Arrow.

 1. In Quiver, click the **Receive** tab.
 1. Click the **New Address** button.